SumoLogic/sumologic-documentation/docs/alerts/webhook-connections/opsgenie-legacy.md

 1. Go to [Opsgenie Integration Page](https://app.opsgenie.com/integration#/add/SumoLogic).
 1. Specify the following parameters:
    * Provide the Name.
    * Add the team who will be notified of Sumo Logic Alerts.
    * Copy the Integration URL, to be used in Sumo Logic while setting up the Webhook Connection.
    :::note
    For **Free** and **Essentials** plans, you can only add the integration from the Team Dashboard.
 Use the alternative instructions.
 To add an integration directly to a team, navigate to the Team Dashboard and open the Integrations tab.
 Click **Add Integration** and search for Sumo Logic and click **add**.
    :::
 1. Click **Save Integration**.

-Your Final Configurations at Opsgenie should look like this:
+Your final configurations at Opsgenie should look like this:

 ![Webhook_Intergration_Example2.png](/img/connection-and-integration/opsgenie-legacy.png)